Subject | Natural Science

 • Learning

-Action oriented Reseach on Disaster Science
+Action oriented Research on Disaster Science

 Since ancient times, and even now, mankind has faced a natural disaster almost every day somewhere around the world resulting in repeated damage.
 The 2011 Great East Japan Earthquake is one such example which resulted in over 21,000 related deaths.